Pedestrian scramble: In Australia

-In Adelaide, there are two scrambles on either end of Rundle Mall, King William Street and another on Pulteney Street.
-There is another crossing at the intersection of King William Street, Waymouth Street and Pirie Street.

-In Brisbane, there are two noteworthy scrambles: one in the central business district at the intersection of Adelaide and Edward Streets, adjacent to the Queen Street Mall; and a second at the intersection of Vulture and Boundary Streets in the suburb of West End.

-In Darwin, there is a pedestrian scramble at the CBD end of Smith St Mall.
+In Adelaide, there are scrambles at either end of Rundle Mall, King William Street, another on Pulteney Street, and one at the intersection of King William Street, Waymouth Street and Pirie Street.
+In Brisbane, there are two noteworthy scrambles: one in the central business district at the intersection of Adelaide and Edward streets, adjacent to the Queen Street Mall, and a second at the intersection of Vulture and Boundary streets in the suburb of West End.
+In Darwin, there is a pedestrian scramble at the CBD end of the Smith Street Mall.

-In Melbourne, there is a pedestrian scramble at the intersection of Flinders and Elizabeth Streets, in front of Flinders Street railway station, allowing pedestrians to walk directly to the station and the two island tram platforms in the middle of both streets.
-Also, since 2019 there is a four-way scramble at the intersection of Wellington St and Charles St in Kew (due to school pedestrian traffic through this intersection).
-A third scramble is located at the intersection of Irving and Leeds Streets, Footscray, next to Footscray Station.
+In Melbourne, there is a pedestrian scramble at the intersection of Flinders and Elizabeth streets, at the Elizabeth Street entrance to Flinders Street railway station, allowing pedestrians to walk directly to the station and the island tram platforms in the middle of both streets.
+Since 2019, there has been a four-way scramble at the intersection of Wellington Street and Charles Street in Kew, due to school pedestrian traffic through the intersection.
+A third scramble is at the intersection of Irving and Leeds streets, Footscray, next to Footscray railway station.